Roadmap Banner

 Verified Model Zoo & HF Adapters

-Expand examples into a certified model zoo with formal proofs.
+Expand examples into an evidence-chained model zoo with formal proofs.
 HuggingFace adapters with safety wrappers for popular architectures.

 Scalable Verification